alissa-huskey/python-class/docs/reference/glossary.md

   comment text to the end of an expression.
 It is recommended to follow the `#` by a single space before the text of the comment.

-comparison operator
-  An operator that compares the left-hand value to the right-hand value then evaluates to either True or False.

-condition
-conditional
-  A valid piece of code that, when evaluated, results in {term}`boolean` value.

 escaping
   How to indicate to the computer that an operator inside of a string should not be interpreted but instead be treated be treated as part of the string.